tldr-pages/tldr/pages/common/ansible.md

 `ansible host -m setup -a 'filter=*ipv4'`

-## Q: What does Fact mean in Ansible?
+## Q: What does Fact mean in Ansible

-The term “Facts” is commonly used in Ansible environment.
+> The term “Facts” is commonly used in Ansible environment.
 They are described in the playbooks areas where it displays known and discovered variables about the system.
-Facts are used to implement conditionals executions and also used for getting ad-hoc information of the information.
+> Facts are used to implement conditionals executions and also used for getting ad-hoc information of the information.